 Important Dates, Information and Policies

-Below you will find information pertaining to the terms and policies for Hartwick College's January Term Off-Campus Programs.
+Welcome to this important portal of information.
+Below you will find details pertaining to the terms and policies for Hartwick College's January Term Off-Campus Programs.
 Be sure to read all policies carefully.
-If you have any questions, please contact The Office of Global Education, Golisano Hall, at 607-431-4079.
+When you apply, please make sure to read the Conditions for Participation, Assumption of Risk and Financial Agreement as some information is not duplicated below.

 |Important Dates||Date Due|